 Learn how the basic user interface in eramba works

-In this course we will teach you the basic components of the user interface eramba uses.
-Understanding these key principles is fundamental to make your learning experience simpler.
+In this course you will learn the features on eramba's basic user interface.
+Understanding these key principles is fundamental to making your learning experience simpler.

 The key concepts you need to understand are:

-Modules are listed on the left, when you access a module you will see that sometimes there are multiple tabs on the top.
-This means the module, a bit like a spreadsheet, is made of multiple tabs where each tab holds specific information.
+Modules are listed on the left of the screen.
+When you access a module you will see that sometimes there are multiple tabs on the top.
+This means the module, a bit like a spreadsheet, is made of multiple parts where each tab holds specific, related information.

-For example, in the Internal Control Module, you have three tabs:
+For example, in the Internal Control Module there are four tabs: